prasanna1209/GitHWTim/readmes/git-eclipse/README.md

     ![Step 4](step4.png)

-    1. For "Source ref", choose refs/heads/main, and for "Destination ref", choose refs/remotes/origin/main.
+    1. For "Source ref", choose main, and for "Destination ref", choose origin/main.
 Click "Add Spec", and then Finish.

     ![Step 5](step5.png)